GetSetAbhi/High-Level-System-Design/leaderboard/README.md

 * To get the monthly Top K → add up 30 days instead of 720 hours.

 ✅ Much faster queries!

+###⚙ How to build those daily/monthly totals

+* *Option 1: Use a cron job*
+ * Every hour or day, a background task sums up smaller chunks (e.g., hours → day).
+ * It saves the result into a new “daily” table.

+* *Option 2: Use Flink*

+Tell Flink to also keep daily and monthly counts, not just hourly ones.

+It will write those totals directly, no cron job needed.